r3x3r/rubyslippers/README.md

 # rubyslippers

 Raspberry pi autossh bash auto-ssh script utilizing google spreadsheets.

 No outside ports are needed to be forwarded to remote client raspberry pi on remote network.

-Review your network security policy.
+Review your home network security policy.
 External facing open network ports are vulerability risks.

 TLDR: Remote shell callback with Rasbian and google sheets.
-Use at own risk.
-No warrenty No takebacks
+Use at own risk. no warrenty no takebacks

+Not for enterprise use.

 ----
 BsidesDFW 2019